Study says too many Americans still drink too much

 "Binge drinking (more than four drinks on any one day for men and more than three on any one day for women and older adults) even one time can increase the risk of injury from falls, motor vehicle accidents and other accidents," she added.

-Among men, the 31-to-30-year-old age group had the most heavy drinkers, at 22 percent.
-Ammonal women, the heaviest drinkers - 12 percent - were between 51 and 70 years old.
+Among men, the 31-to-50-year-old age group had the most heavy drinkers, at 22 percent.
+Among women, the heaviest drinkers - 12 percent - were between 51 and 70 years old.

 Guenther said that's important to note because it highlights that heavy drinking is not just part of life among the college set.

-Note: (This story was corrected to fix the age range and typo in the 13th paragraph)